Know the 3Rs to Help You Improve Your Reading Comprehension

 To survey is to look over the entire reading assignment in a brief but planned method before you actually begin reading for real.
 The goal is to get an overview or general idea of what the book or reading material is all about.

-How you make a survey
+How you do a survey

-- Read the title, know the author, check the date, and be familiar with any other background information, such as theme, genre or focus, that you need to know based on your assignment or purpose for reading.
+- Read the title, know the author, check the date, and be familiar with any other background information, such as theme, genre, or focus, that you need to know based on your assignment or purpose for reading.

 - Read the introduction, or the first two or three paragraphs.
 Academic papers usually have an abstract before the body of the reading.
 Abstracts are very helpful.

 - Read all the headings and chapter titles to have an idea of the overall flow of thought, but do not stop to read about them.